 Health and wellbeing board strategy

-Our Health and Wellbeing Strategy (PDF) is about how we put in place the best conditions in Leeds for people to live fulfilling lives – a healthy city with high quality services.
+Health and Wellbeing Strategy (PDF 712KB) is about how we put in place the best conditions in Leeds for people to live fulfilling lives – a healthy city with high quality services.
 Everyone in Leeds has a stake in creating a city which does the very best for its people.
 This strategy is our blueprint for how we will achieve that.
 It is led by the partners on the Leeds Health and Wellbeing Board and it belongs to everyone in the city.
-A summary plan of the strategy is also available as a PDF.

 Who is on the board?